PhD in Chemistry

 Students seeking a PhD degree are encouraged to enter this program immediately after completion of their undergraduate studies.
 The MS degree is not a prerequisite to the PhD degree in Chemistry.

 - Minimum Semester Hours Required 96 hours beyond the baccalaureate.

-- Course Work At least 9 hours must be in lecture courses at the 500-level in the student’s major area and 3 hours must be in a chemistry lecture course at the 500-level (or 6 hours in lecture courses at the 400-level in one field) outside the student’s major area.
-Students must meet the seminar requirements of their major concentration within the program.
+- Course Work At least 9 hours must be in lecture courses at the 500 level in the student’s major area and 3 hours must be in a chemistry lecture course at the 500 level (or 6 hours in lecture courses at the 400 level in one field) outside the student’s area of specialization.
+Students must meet the seminar requirements of their area of specialization within the program.
 Students found to be deficient in specific areas of chemistry on the basis of placement examinations may have to complete additional courses.

 - Preliminary Examination Required.
-Candidates must pass the cumulative examination requirement and have a Research Committee Meeting by the end of the second year in the program.
+Candidates must fulfill the Assessment for Candidacy requirements and have a Research Committee Meeting consisting of an oral examination and assessment of research progress by the end of the second year in the program.
 Advancing to candidacy is dependent on satisfactory completion of these requirements within the time limit set by the department.

 - Dissertation Required.

 MS students who transfer to or enter the PhD program before completion of the MS degree are also required to meet these requirements by the end of their fourth semester